mrjackyliang/discord-stonker-bot/README.md

 ```

 ### 5. Scheduled Posts
 You can schedule messages to be sent out to a specific text-based channel.
 No more inconsistently timed messages!
-You are also able to skip certain dates from posting (like a holiday, for instance).
+You are also able to skip certain dates from posting (like a holiday, for instance) and even send on a specific day.

 | __Key__                                     | __Type__   | __Description__                             | __Accepted Values__                                                                                                                                       |
 |---------------------------------------------|------------|---------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|